Series 7 Study Guide: Practice Questions for the Series 7 Exam

 The Series 7 serves a valuable purpose because it protects the investing public.
 It ensures that the financial advisors and registered representatives who sell securities have mastered the skills and general knowledge that they need to have to properly serve their clients.

-The Series 7 exam is a 250-question (plus 10 “pre-test” questions), computer-based exam (meaning you input your answers on a computer) that’s given at different test centers throughout the U.S. It’s administered by FINRA (the Financial Industry Regulatory Authority) and it is six hours long.
+The Series 7 exam is a 125-question computer-based exam (meaning you input your answers on a computer) that’s given at different test centers throughout the U.S. It’s administered by FINRA (the Financial Industry Regulatory Authority) and it is 225 minutes long.
 If you manage to score a 72 or higher, congratulations!
 You will have passed the exam.

 If you read varying online forums, you might get the impression that the Series 7 exam is incredibly difficult.
 While it’s definitely not a cakewalk, it’s not impossible either.
 After all, thousands of people before you have passed it with flying colors.
 The biggest determinant of your success will be your ability to prepare, study, and practice the material before the exam itself.
 The more practice you have, the better.
 That’s why it’s important to take Series 7 practice exams and answer the practice questions that go along with them.